Erectile Dysfunction

 What is erectile dysfunction in young men?

-What causes erectile dysfunction in young adults?
+What causes erectile dysfunction in men under 40?

 Is erectile dysfunction normal in young men?